PaarthB/CPU-Scheduling-Algorithms/README.md

 This requires a process.txt to be populated in the following format:

          P1 0 5
+         P2 2 3
+         P3 3 6
+         P4 4 5
+         P5 5 8

-Here P1 is the process name, 0 is the start time, 5 is the duration of the process.
+Here P1 is the process name, 0 is the start time, 5 is the duration of the process and so on.